n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 it is not written with a separate character) or the sound will be designated by the addition of a dependent-vowel (matra) sign.

-Vowel-based syllables, stand-alone sequences, and broken text runs will not have base consonants.
+Vowel-based syllables, standalone sequences, and broken text runs will not have base consonants.

 The algorithm for determining the base consonant is